-To restore, preserve and promote the value of conservancy lands and other habitats in the Pheasant Branch Watershed for today and tomorrow.
+To restore, protect and promote the Pheasant Branch Conservancy and watershed for today and tomorrow.

 The Friends of Pheasant Branch organized as a non-for-profit organization in 1995 and received 501(c)(3) tax exemption status from the Internal Revenue Service two years later.
 Our motivation for organizing was to prevent construction of two proposed sewers through the Pheasant Branch Conservancy.
 After we lost one sewer battle and prevented construction of the other, we turned our attention to more enjoyable and productive activities, like restoring habitat in the Pheasant Branch Conservancy and educating the public about its resources.
 With the exception of a few contract workers, we are an all-volunteer organization.